LazloSteele/Game-with-Claire/ObjectsWorksheet.md

 ### GenesisGame -- initial game impl
 * has a GameState
-* has a Controller
+* has the game run method
-in process, moving controller into actors
+pending
+* spawns game tasks

 ### Controller
 currently
 * has an attached game_state
 * handles the player action
 in process, subclassing for various active components .. initially player

 ### GameState
 currently